SirsathPriyanka/IR_Crawler-master/README.md

-# IR_Crawler-master
 Simple php crawler and simple drupal plugin for search. please refer readmeImp for important instructions